Thora666/Avengers/README.md

   - Using Axios to fetch data from Marvel Developer API

 ## Start:
-  - Code should be runnable with `npm install; npm run build; npx serve -s build` in project directory
+  - Code runnable with `npm install; npm run build; npx serve -s build` in project directory
+  - Run 'npm start' and go to localhost:3000